 Given the changed risk considerations tied to modifications to overdraft policies, the customer relationship will take on heightened significance in overdraft decisions.
 Diligence will be required to make informed decisions on covering an overdraft or returning items.
 This requires good data and an understanding of the customer at the individual level.
 Implementing relationship-driven decision making will help organizations balance risk with the preservation of important accountholder relationships.

-According to Pew research, a third of consumers who use overdraft use it as an expensive form of credit.
+Surveys show that some consumers who use overdraft see it as an expensive form of credit.
 For these customers, small, instant loans may meet their needs while eliminating the need for the financial institution to continue to enable overdrafts on their account, helping the financial institution maintain relationships while managing expenses.

 5. The Growing Importance of Recovery Services